Search by Keyword

 Songwriting History

-It is known that, while in India, fellow visitor Donovan taught John Lennon a particular finger-picking style of guitar playing that was then used in songs such as “Dear Prudence” and “Julia.”
-It appears that George picked up on this new style too, as periodically evidenced in an early attempt at recording an acoustic version of “While My Guitar Gently Weeps” in July of 1968.
+It is known that, while The Beatles were in India, fellow visitor Donovan taught John Lennon a particular finger-picking style of guitar playing that was used in songs such as “Dear Prudence” and “Julia.”
+It appears that Harrison picked up on this new style also, as evidenced in his early attempt in July of 1968 at recording an acoustic version of “While My Guitar Gently Weeps.”

-Concerning the book George randomly took off of the shelf on that day, the Rolling Stone Magazine “The Beatles 100 Greatest Songs” states: “Its source might have been Coates Kinney's much-anthologized 1849 poem 'Rain On The Roof,' which includes the lines 'And the melancholy darkness / Gently weeps in rainy tears.'”
+In an attempt to identify the book George randomly took off of the shelf on that day, the Rolling Stone Magazine “The Beatles 100 Greatest Songs” explained: “Its source might have been Coates Kinney's much-anthologized 1849 poem entitled 'Rain On The Roof,' which includes the lines 'And the melancholy darkness / Gently weeps in rainy tears.'”

-The lyrics were pretty much in place as of May 28th, 1968, when George recorded his first demo of the song at his home in Esher, Surrey.
-However, it still went through some lyrical changes thereafter.
-At this point, the third line of the first verse was “Problems you sow are the troubles you're reaping,” which was dropped shortly afterwards.
+The lyrics were pretty much in place as of May 28th, 1968, when Harrison recorded his first demo of the song at his home in Esher, Surrey.
+However, this composition still went through multiple lyrical changes thereafter.
+Right then, the third line of the first verse was “Problems you sow are the troubles you're reaping,” George dropping this shortly afterwards.
 The final verse was also different, this being “I look at the trouble and hate that is raging...As I'm sitting here doing nothing but aging."
-George's original lyric sheet shows various other lyrical differences as well.
-It appears here that the title of the song could very well have been "Whilst My Guitar Gently Weeps," while he originally ended the first bridge with the words "I don't know how someone controlled you, how they blindfolded you."
-The second verse began with "I look at the sky and I notice it's clouding," while a later line in the verse was "I'm wondering why your cigars keep on burning."
-The final verse was originally conceived as "I look at the powers around everywhere...I think of the wars of the world that are raging."
+Harrison's original lyric sheet displays various other lyrical differences as well.
+It appears here that the title of the song could very easily have been "Whilst My Guitar Gently Weeps," and he originally ended the first bridge with the words "I don't know how someone controlled you, how they blindfolded you."
+The second verse began with "I look at the sky and I notice it's clouding," while a further lyric in this verse was "I'm wondering why your cigars keep on burning."
+The final verse was originally conceived to be "I look at the powers around everywhere...I think of the wars of the world that are raging."

-By June 25th, 1968, the acoustic version he recorded at EMI Studios changed the lyric in the first verse to what we've come to know in its released version, namely, “I look at the floor and I see it needs sweeping,” which stated the same sentiments with a less preachy tone.
-The first line of the final verse changed here as well, this becoming “I look from the wings at the play you are staging,” which also lightens the accusatory bent of his message somewhat.
-In an October 1969 BBC interview, George reiterated this metaphor: "All I'm doing is acting out the part of Beatle George and we're all acting out our parts.
-You know, the world is a stage and the people are the players.
+By June 25th, 1968, the acoustic rendition George recorded at EMI Studios changed the lyrics in the first verse to what we all are familiar with in the released "White Album" version, which is “I look at the floor and I see it needs sweeping,” Harrison expressing the same sentiments as before but with a less preachy tone.
+The opening lyric of the final verse changed here as well, this becoming “I look from the wings at the play you are staging,” also lightening the accusatory bent of the composer's message somewhat.
+In his October 1969 BBC interview, George reiterated this metaphor: "All I am doing is acting out the part of Beatle George and we are all acting out our parts.
+Y'know, the world is a stage and the people are the players.
 Shakespeare said that...and he's right."

-However, the lyrics were further refined during the recording session that produced the released version, his lead vocals being recorded on September 6th, 1968.
-At this point George decided to drop the final verse altogether, replacing it with a variation of a repeat of the first verse.
-This means that the writing of “While My Guitar Gently Weeps” stretches all the way from April or May (at his parent's house in Warrington) to September of 1968 (at EMI Studios).
+However, these lyrics were even further refined during the EMI recording session that produced the released version, his lead vocals being recorded on September 6th, 1968.
+At this point George decided to drop the final verse altogether, replacing it with a variation of a repeated first verse.
+This means that the writing of “While My Guitar Gently Weeps” stretches all the way from either April or May (at George's parent's house in Warrington) to September of 1968 (at EMI Studios).

-Not that this is unusual for George.
-During a 1965 interview with reporter Larry Kane, George spoke candidly about his songwriting technique.
+Not that this was unusual for George Harrison.
+During a 1965 interview with reporter Larry Kane, he spoke candidly about his compositional technique.
 “My main problem is trying to write lyrics...I'll leave it for about five weeks, then I'll suddenly remember.
-Then I'll add a bit more to it, so it will probably take me about three months before I finish one song.
+Then I'll add a bit more to it, so it will probably take me about three months before I will complete one song.
 I'm so lazy it's ridiculous.”

 All in all, it appears that the lyrics George was going for were expressing his disillusion at the state of world affairs in contrast to his recent assimilation of Eastern spiritual beliefs.
-While unconditional love is inherently inside each one of us, so he believed, when George viewed mankind, it was apparent to him that this love was “sleeping,” or dormant and left unexpressed.
-“Nobody told you how to unfold your love,” he states, revealing mankind's state of affairs as being “controlled” by others, “bought and sold” so to speak.
-The common man has become “diverted,” “perverted” and “inverted” as well, mankind not being “alerted” to our dire condition by anyone who was spiritually qualified to do so.
+While unconditional love is inherently inside each one of us, so he believed, when George viewed mankind, it was apparent to him that this love was “sleeping,” or was dormant and left unexpressed.
+“Nobody told you how to unfold your love,” Harrison explained, thus revealing mankind's state of affairs as being “controlled” by others, or “bought and sold” so to speak.
+The common man had become “diverted,” “perverted” and “inverted” too, mankind not being “alerted” to our dire condition by anyone who was spiritually qualified to do so.

-The most telling line of the whole song, one that even the most casual of listeners could easily catch, was “With every mistake we must surely be learning.”
-With the political turmoil that was abundant at the time, this sarcastic but poignant lyric stands out as unmistakable testimony to the plight of mankind's existence.
+The most revealing line of the whole song, one that even the most casual of listeners could easily catch, was “With every mistake we must surely be learning.”
+With the political turmoil apparent at the time, this sarcastic but poignant phrase stands out as unmistakable testimony to the plight of mankind's existence.

 Recording History